-If you plan to study part time (less than 21 hours a week) you will usually have to pay course tuition fees unless you are on a low income, are claiming certain benefits, are disabled or are an asylum seeker or refugee who wants to take a non-advanced course or a course in English as a Second or Other Language (ESOL).
+If you plan to study part time (less than 21 hours a week) you will usually have to pay course tuition fees unless you are on a low income, are claiming certain benefits, have a disability, or are an asylum seeker or refugee who wants to take a non-advanced course or a course in English as a Second or Other Language (ESOL).

 See the article on Individual Training Accounts (ILAs).

-For more information visit the My World of Work website at or phone the helpline free on 0141 285 6100.
+For more information visit the My World of Work website or phone the helpline free on 0800 917 8000.

 Professional and Career Development Loans are bank loans that can be used to help pay for work related learning.
 If you are aged 18 or over you can borrow between £300 and £10,000 to help support the cost of up to two years of learning (or three years if it includes one year’s relevant work experience).